9 Best Whale Watching Tours in Reykjavik

 Details of interest

-• Price: this experience can have an approximate price of 165 euros per person.
+• Price: this experience can be priced at approximately 165 euros per person.

 • Duration: the whole experience can last around 10 hours, from start to finish.